unica-ml/dlcv/index.md

 **Academic Year 2022-2023**

-The course will start on September (exact date will be updated in the near future).
+The course will start on ~~September~~ January 2024 (exact date will be updated in the near future).

 The course is intended for
 * PhD Program in Electronic and Computer Engineering University of Cagliari, Italy